conda/conda/docs/source/build_tutorials/app.rst

 --------

-This tutorial will build an Anaconda Navigator Application (app) for the `Rodeo IDE <https://www.yhat.com/products/rodeo>`_.
+This tutorial will build an Anaconda Navigator Application (app) of the `Rodeo IDE <https://www.yhat.com/products/rodeo>`_.

 Who is this for?
 ----------------

-This tutorial is for Windows, Mac, and Linux users who wish to generate an Anaconda Navigator app conda package from a PyPi package.
+This tutorial is for Windows, OS X, and Linux users who wish to generate an Anaconda Navigator app conda package from a PyPI package.
 Prior knowledge of conda-build or conda recipes is recommended.

 Conda build summary